Manan2606/llm_chart_maker/README.md

 Add GROQ_API_KEY under Project → Settings → Environment Variables.

+OR

+To run the project with your key:

+Create a file named .env.local in the root folder.

+Add your key inside it like this:

+GROQ_API_KEY=sk-proj-xxxxxxxx

 Deploy → you’ll get a live URL.

 🧠 How It Works